developer-onizuka/gpudirect_storage_1.0_VirtualMachine/README.md

 ```
 ```
 $ virt-manager
 You should add the GPU and NVMe.
 See also attached png files.
+You can do this step only after kernel driver was replaced by "vfio-pci" in step#7.
 ```

 # 8. You might add kernel 5.4.0-42 at Virtual Machine